 Here is the submission schedule:

-If teams required to submit a half-packet have not submitted by November 1, they will be dropped from the tournament, with no exceptions.
+There is an additional $10/day penalty for each day after October 23rd.
+If teams required to submit a half-packet have not submitted by October 30th, they will be dropped from the tournament, with no exceptions.

 If your team is going to submit a half-packet, whether required or not, email email@example.com to request a distribution.
 All finished packets must be sent to that email before 11:59 p.m.
 Pacific Time on the day listed to receive the discount or penalty.
 Please send the half-packet in .docx format.
 The email subject line should list the name of the school, the team number (if applicable), and the words “half-packet.”

 Your assigned half-packet may ask for questions from more specific categories within the distribution.
 For instance, instead of being assigned an “American Literature” tossup, you might be asked to write a question on a 20th-century American poem, or an Economics bonus instead of “Social Science/Philosophy.”
 This should reduce redundancy in submissions and maximize the number of submitted questions we can use, without being too constraining.

 If a team wishes to outsource part of its packet to a player not expected to play on that team (e.g., a student who has graduated), it must first receive approval from the head editors.
 Non-playing students are welcome and encouraged to help their newer club members write, but it’s useful to know the contributors for both credit and logistical reasons.